Auto-Balanced Collector Groups

 - Protocols such as Syslog, SNMP traps, and NetFlow are excluded from auto-balancing.
 These solutions require configuration on endpoint resources and rely on transport-layer balancing rather than application-layer adjustments.

-In an ABCG group, two or multiple collectors can have the same IP address.
+In an ABCG group, two or multiple Collectors can have the same IP address.
 However, their Preferred Collector must not be the same and must not be set to Auto Balanced.
-Let us understand this using the following scenarios:
+The following table describes scenarios:

 | Scenario | Collector A | Collector B | Conclusion |